jungminc88/orbituary_detecter/RESULTS.md

 >**Type 2 error rate = 7.5/14 = 0.53**.

-Please note that this is a tough evaluation against the tool.
+Please note that this is a harsh grading against the tool.
 Common sense is that a famous person is someone who gets more than a couple of thousand mentions when passing away.
 If we **raise the threshold to 2000**, then,